S00085/cxp/4.ADR/ADR06_Bridging_Events_EventHub_Technology_Selection.md

 ### Event Bridging from Enterprise Message Broker to Azure Event Hub

-In This approach, the events from the on-premise systems & saas solutions are published to Solace PubSub+ cloud solution which are then bridged to Azure EventHub through the Solace Azure Event Hub connector.
+In This approach, the events from the on-premise systems & SaaS solutions are published to Solace PubSub+ cloud solution which are then bridged to Azure EventHub through the Solace Azure Event Hub connector.

 | Pros | Cons |
 |---|---|